 The Sony RX100 Mk III mirrorless camera and the Canon EOS 50D APS-C sensor DSLR

-What is a DSLR Camera?
+What Is a DSLR Camera?

 The Defining SLR Feature: The Mirror

-This continuous stream of image data could then be used to make a video or just to show the view through the lens when composing a photograph.
+This continuous stream of image data could then make a video.
+Or show the view through the lens when composing a photograph.

-What is a Mirrorless Camera?
+What Is a Mirrorless Camera?